andresrc92/pria_pkg/README.md

 This repository contains the code for my **Robotics and AI Specialization** capstone project.
 It also contains code prototypes and tests, written by me as part of my learning and experimentation.

+The code in this repository is subject to modifications as a result of on-going work on improving performance, adding features and code refactoring.

-The package works both in simulation or with a real robot, supported manipulator is Universal Robots UR5e.
+Currently, the package works both in simulation or with a real robot, supported manipulator is Universal Robots UR5e.

 ## For use with simulated robot: